gabledata/tutorial/README.md

 ### Trigger Data Asset Registration

 In order to kick off the first workflow to register the data assets, you'll need to push an empty commit to the repository.
 Run:

 ```bash
 git commit --allow-empty -m "Run workflow"
 git push
 ```

+Once the workflow completes, you should be able to see the `ScheduleAdherenceEvent` contract in the Gable UI.

 Congratulations!
 You've set up your tutorial repository and are ready to try out Gable's platform!